 Maintain a regular dialogue with a professional bookkeeper.
 CPAs and other finance professionals have skills that you won’t have time to develop.
 Checking in with someone with specialized knowledge of your industry’s tax structure will help you make better decisions.

-By using these nine accounting best practices you will set a solid framework for your business to grow and be successful.
+By using these nine accounting and bookkeeping best practices you will set a solid framework for your business to grow and be successful.
 Don’t wait.
 As soon as you apply these methods, you’ll see the benefits.

 Want more tips on improving accounting and bookkeeping functions in your small business?